-During 2008, we operated primarily through three business segments: products and services for the veterinary market, which we refer to as the Companion Animal Group ("CAG"), water quality products ("Water") and products for production animal health, which we refer to as the Production Animal Segment ("PAS").
-We also operate two smaller segments that comprise products for dairy quality, which we refer to as Dairy, and products for the human medical diagnostic market, which we refer to as OPTI Medical.
-Financial information about the Dairy and OPTI Medical operating segments and other activities are combined and presented in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
-In addition, we maintain active research and development programs, some of which may materialize into the development and introduction of new technology, products or services that do not align with one of our existing business or service categories.
-In such situations, the related financial impacts are shown in the "Other" category.
-In connection with the restructuring of our pharmaceutical business at the end of 2008, we realigned two of our remaining product lines to the Rapid Assay business, which is part of our CAG segment, and realigned the remainder of the business, which comprised one product line and two out-licensing arrangements, to the Other category.
-Segment information presented for the years ended December 31, 2007 and 2006 has been restated to conform to our presentation of reportable segments for the year ended December 31, 2008.
-See Note 17 to the consolidated financial statements for the year ended December 31, 2008 included in this Annual Report on Form 10-K for financial information about our segments, including geographic information, and about our product and service categories.
+During 2009, we operated primarily through three business segments: diagnostic and information technology products and services for the veterinary market, which we refer to as our Companion Animal Group ("CAG"), water quality products ("Water") and products for production animal health, which we refer to as our Production Animal Segment ("PAS").
+We also operate two smaller operating segments that comprise products for dairy quality ("Dairy") and products for the human point-of-care medical diagnostics market ("OPTI Medical").
+In connection with the restructuring of our pharmaceutical division at the end of 2008, we realigned two of our remaining product lines to the Rapid Assay line of business, which is part of our CAG segment, and realigned the remainder of the products, which comprised one product line and two out-licensing arrangements, to the "Other" category.
+Financial information about the Dairy and OPTI Medical operating segments and other licensing arrangements are combined and presented in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
+Segment information presented for the year ended December 31, 2007 has been restated to conform to our presentation of reportable segments for the years ended December 31, 2009 and 2008.
+See Note 13 to the consolidated financial statements for the year ended December 31, 2009 included in this Annual Report on Form 10-K for financial information about our segments, including geographic information, and about our product and service categories.